 If you think Saint Bernards are anything like Beethoven from the eponymous film, you might be sadly mistaken.
 Our protagonist Cujo will make your fear his entire brethren in this dog movie.
 Based on Stephen King’s book of the same name, the film follows the journey of an otherwise cheerful St. Bernard, who lands himself in trouble after a rabid bat bites him.
 Upon contracting the disease, Cujo‘s macabre self is unleashed.
 Cujo is one of those rare ones that fuse the seemingly ‘cute’ with the gory.

 There we are!
-That’s a bunch of options to pick from our dog movies list.
-We hope these puppy films allow you some quality bonding time with your pets, except for Cujo, of course.
+These are some of the best puppy movies we could watch on loop.
+We hope these films allow you some quality bonding time with your pets, except for Cujo, of course.
 There’s something deeply loving and timeless about the way these movies tap into our collective love and affection for dogs.
 Pet owners and not, you’ll find yourselves teary-eyed with these films.
 Designed to tug at your heartstrings, these films may make you laugh, maybe even cry.
 But they will always retain a special place in our hearts.
 Which are your favourites on the list?
 Let’s talk in the comments below.
 Share your favourites!
 We bet all these movies on dogs will make you cuddle and pamper your pooch a little more.